-Just around that time I also discovered (in horror) that my design, which was based on latches, and while having worked flawlessly on ModelSim, is totally messed up on FPGA due to the timing differences.
+Just around that time I also discovered (in horror!) that my design (which was based on latches), while having worked flawlessly on ModelSim, is totally messed up on FPGA due to the timing differences.
 I had never performed a gate-level simulation, only the RTL.
-(Hardware folks are now rolling their eyes at us software guys learning the ropes, the hard way...)
+(Hardware folks are now rolling their eyes at us software guys learning the ropes, the hard way…)

-The FPGA timings are very unpredictable when you are trying to use latches: the synthesis tool routes signals by its own algorithms and there are delays which make control T-cycles and clocks overlap in strange ways.
-In contrast to custom ASIC, you can't simply add gate delays and count on it.
-A latch would close on a next clock and then store a wrong value and so on.
+The FPGA timings are very unpredictable when you are trying to use latches: the synthesis tool routes signals by its own algorithms and there are delays that make control T-cycles and clocks overlap in strange ways.
+In contrast to custom ASIC, you can’t simply add gate delays and count on them.
+A latch would close on the next clock and then store a wrong value, and so on.
 RTL simulation would not show any of that.
 So, I went back to the drawing board.

-Luckily, it turned out only a handful of blocks needed to be modified: the address latch; data gates and, in general, I switched from using latches to edge-triggered flops for most internal flags and memory cell bits.
-I don't know how well will that compare to the real Z80 once it is better understood, but for now - this design works.
+Luckily, it turned out that only a handful of blocks needed to be modified: the address latch, data gates, and a couple of others.
+In general, I switched from using latches to edge-triggered flops for most internal flags and memory cell bits.
+I don’t know how well will that compare to the real Z80 once it is better understood, but for now – this design works.

-Update: I ended up porting all latches to flops and fully constrain the design (using SDC files).
+Update: I ended up porting all latches to flops and then fully constraining the design (using the SDC files).
 With that done, the timings were fully met and the design became very stable.